viewflow/viewflow/README.md

 # Viewflow

-**The Django extension for perfectionists with yesterday’s deadlines.**
+**The low-code for developers with yesterday's deadline**

-Viewflow is a reusable library that makes it easy to build business applications fast.
+Viewflow is a reusable component library for Django web framework allows to create full-featured business applications in a few lines of code.
 Viewflow helps to implement collaboration and approval workflows, CRUD, and reporting.

-The goal of Viewflow to stay small, flexible, and let you create Django applications as quickly as with no-code solutions.
+The goal of Viewflow to stay small, flexible, and let you create Django applications as quickly as no-code solutions.

-Viewflow has a pre-built UI and assumes that you can implement your own.
+Like Django, Viewflow shipped as a single package with batteries included.
+Each part Viewflow can be used independently of each other, but they all work well together.

 [![build]][build] [![coverage]][coverage] [![pypi-version]][pypi] [![py-versions]][pypi]